NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 We've already started that in the memories.txt.
 I think another form would be to store visual features that capture the nuanced reactions users would have to moments in the conversation.
 However, current models aren't able to understand the nuanced sub-communicative aspects of human communication

+**Quick Note:** I've greatly cut down on the amount of "starter text" as mentioned in the readme's instructions.
+I've only kept what our group had contributed so not sure if I've cut out too much or not.